nicolaNovello/S-PBHD/README.md

 ## 📝 References

-If you use this code for your research, please cite our paper (coming soon):
+If you use this code for your research, please cite our paper:
 ```
 @inproceedings{ebong2024human,
   title={Human Detection Based on Learning and Classification of Radio Scattering Parameters and Para-Hermitian Eigenvalue Decomposition},